-- --from-dir Treats (directory-or-package) as a directory path; this is the default mode. - --from-install Treats (directory-or-package) as the name of an installed package (instead of a directory). - --format $\langle format \rangle$ Specifies the archive format.
+- --from-dir Treats (directory-or-package) as a directory path; this is the default mode. - --from-install Treats (directory-or-package) as the name of an installed package (instead of a directory).

+- --format $\langle format \rangle$ Specifies the archive format.
 The allowed $\langle format \rangle$ s are: zip (the default), tgz, and plt.
-This option must be specified if --manifest is not present. - --manifest Creates a manifest file for a directory, rather than an archive. - --as-is Bundles all content of the package directory as is, with no filtering of sources, compiled files, or repository elements. - --source Bundles only sources in the package directory; see §5 "Source, Binary, and Built Packages".

-- --binary Bundles compiled bytecode and rendered documentation in the package directory; see §5 "Source, Binary, and Built Packages". - --built Bundles compiled sources, bytecode, and rendered documentation in the package directory, filtering repository elements; see §5 "Source, Binary, and Built Packages". - --dest $\langle dest-dir \rangle$ Writes generated bundles to $\langle dest-dir \rangle$ .
+This option must be specified if --manifest is not present. - --manifest Creates a manifest file for a directory, rather than an archive. - --as-is Bundles all content of the package directory as is, with no filtering of sources, compiled files, or repository elements. - --source Bundles only sources in the package directory; see §5 "Source, Binary, and Built Packages". - --binary Bundles compiled bytecode and rendered documentation in the package directory; see §5 "Source, Binary, and Built Packages". - --binary-lib Bundles compiled bytecode only in the package directory; see §5 "Source, Binary, and Built Packages". - --built Bundles compiled sources, bytecode, and rendered documentation in the package directory, filtering repository elements; see §5 "Source, Binary, and Built Packages". - --dest $\langle dest-dir \rangle$ Writes generated bundles to $\langle dest-dir \rangle$.